Fix and Prevent Back Pain

 Fix Your Pain With Fitness as a Lifestyle (Functional Fitness).
 Not reps of exercises or purchasing training "plans" and devices, but how you move all day, making your daily real life into your own mental, emotional and physical playground of strength mobility and health for knees and the rest of you.

-The Academy of Functional Exercise Medicine - Fellow Advancement, Awards, Better Earth through Dr. Bookspan's Academy.
+The Academy of Functional Exercise Medicine - Better Earth through Dr. Bookspan's Academy.

-Mental & Emotional Training - a page of Dr. Bookspan's short articles for stronger emotional health.
+Mental & Emotional Training - Ideas for stronger emotional health.

-The Fitness Fixer - Dr. Bookspan IS The Fitness Fixer.
-My column ran on Healthline from 2006 to 2010.
-After that, they took them all away in favor of their own articles that sell medicines and treatments, The BlogSpot archives still have some of them.
-Check for articles on Achilles pain, foot, shoes, orthotics, knees, back, nutrition, and more by alphabetical listing.
-Click here for fun Index.
-Updates through Twitter, above.
+The Fitness Fixer - My column ran on Healthline from 2006 to 2010.
+After that, they took all my articles away in favor of their own articles that sell medicines and treatments, The BlogSpot archives still have some of them.
+Alphabetical Index.

 Bookspan Basics - Quick good biomechanics retraining drills for healthier life, fitness, sports.
 Teachers and trainers can use these in school and team programs.